Plants and cannabinoids. By Paula Pifarré, PhD. Cannabity Health Scientific collaborator

 Schematic illustration of diseases and disorders affected by the endocannabinoid system.
 (Aquesta no la puc editar!)

+Plants and cannabinoids.
 Plants with “cannabimimetic” properties

 Many plants produce compounds that resemble phytocannabinoids albeit they present a slightly different chemical structure in their side chain.
 An example of this can be found in THC and its chemical variant THCV, which instead of activating CB1 receptors it represses them.